randy3k/AlignTab/README.md

 - Enter delimiter in Python regex in the input panel
 - The input should be in the from of `regex/((?:[rlc][0-9]*)+)?(?:(f[0-9]*))?`
 - The option `/((?:[rlc][0-9]*)+)?(?:(f[0-9]*))?` controls
- - left/right/center alignment: `r` or `l` or `c`
+ - left/right/center justification: `r` or `l` or `c`
  - spaces after the columns: the number after `rlc`
  - max number of splits: the number after `f`
 - Default option is `l1f0`. <br>
-It means all columns are left-aligned.
+It means all columns are left-justified.
 A space is added after each column.
 All matched delimiters are aligned.
 - The option for alignment cycles through the columns and delimiters are also columns.